http-samc/portfolio-3.0/static/math241.md

 ### Avoiding Computation

-If you want to know what the flow across/along is (not the specific value), you can calculate the respective integrand (${divField}$ or ${rotField}$) and analyze the sign (eg. if it is always positive, always negative, or incompressible--when the net flow is 0).
+If you want to know what the flow across/along is (not the specific value), you can calculate the respective integrand (${divField}$ or ${rotField}$) and analyze the sign (eg. if it is always positive, always negative, or incompressible/conservative when the net flow is 0).

 Keep in mind you need to rewrite the appropriate Gauss Green formula, then plug in the value you just computed before making your interpertation, which might look like:

 > Since (${divField}$ or ${rotField}$) is **always** (pos. or negative) ${\forall}$ (x, y)  and there are no singularities for any (x, y), this integral is (pos. or negative) for any closed curve.
 Since our curve is a closed curve, the net flow of the vector field (along or across) is (with/against or inside to outside/outside to inside).

 If you don't get an integrand that is always a certain sign (or 0), then you'll have to actually do the computation.
 Fortuantely, you've already computed the integrand so you probably want to go with the double integral when solving.
-Remember to interpert your answer for full points!
+Remember to interpert your answer for a complete response.

 ### Proving the Flow of a Gradient Field Along a Closed Curve is  0